 Day 3: Climbing day & multi-pitch systems – We’ve spent two days out in the field working on skills, now it is time to get some climbing under our belt.
 We’ll climb a route conducive to the conditions and work on multi-pitch systems/transitions.

 Day 5: Climb a classic route in Rocky Mountain National Park.
-After climbing to the summit, the group will head back to basecamp, pack up and hike out to the trailhead for a final debrief.
+After climbing, we’ll head back to the classroom for a final debrief.

 Colorado Mountain School

 Rocky Mountain National Park provides excellent terrain for learning mountaineering skills at any time of the year.
 Depending on your own personal goals, climbing conditions may affect which time of year you decide to enroll.